1jour1vin

 Nose

-Yellow fruits, flowers, exotic fruits
+Yellow fruits, flowers, and exotic fruits

-Complex, rich, and opulent with a long, mouthwatering finish
+Complex, rich, and opulent, with a long, mouth-watering finish

 Drink before